Research and Creative Works Symposium

 This annual conference celebrates students’ commitment to technological and aesthetic innovation, original research in diverse fields, and community-engaged learning.

+Southwestern University will be celebrating the 25th year of Research & Creative Works Symposium.
 One of Southwestern’s most exhilarating events is the annual Research and Creative Works Symposium (RCWS).
-Inaugurated in 2000, the symposium showcases undergraduate research, innovation, and imagination, with students presenting posters, talks, art exhibits, performances, and panel discussions.
+Inaugurated in 1999, the symposium showcases undergraduate research, innovation, and imagination, with students presenting posters, talks, art exhibits, performances, and panel discussions.
 Each presenter develops critical-thinking, communication, leadership, and project management skills while preparing for the RCWS.
 Hosted across campus during a daylong celebration, the symposium’s grand display of various intellectual interests, expertise, and in- and out-of-classroom experiences encapsulates the spirit of a liberal-arts education.

 Individuals can submit presentation proposals for the following: